-Rooted in our culture The Wellington Management Foundation was founded in 1992 as the Wellington Management Company Charitable Fund.
+Rooted in our culture Wellington Management Foundation was founded in 1992 as the Wellington Management Company Charitable Fund.
 Since its inception, the Foundation has been closely aligned with Wellington Management through our shared culture and values.
+The Foundation relies on Wellington Management employees who volunteer their time and talent through service on the Foundation's Advisory Board, Nonprofit Relationship Teams and the Grant Recommendation Committee, which conducts a thorough review of each organization we fund.
 Through the combined generosity of the firm and these individuals, the Foundation is able to direct 100% of donations to organizations that meet the Fund's educational mission.

-Mission To support programs and organizations in our communities that improve the education and educational opportunities for economically disadvantaged youth.
+Mission To support best-in-class programs and organizations in our communities that improve the education and educational opportunities for under-resourced youth.

 Grantmaking guidelines We fund programs that provide economically disadvantaged youth in our communities with access to high-quality academic education.
-We believe a strong academic foundation can have a clear and positive impact on the lives of young people.
-Accordingly, the Foundation primarily aims to select programs that support:
+We believe a strong academic foundation can provide a clear and positive path for the lives of young people.
+Accordingly, the Foundation primarily aims to select organizations and programs that support: